Skip to main content

 Can pre-service teachers gain VIT registration for the purposes of the Tutor Learning initiative?

-No. All pre-service teachers must liaise with their initial teacher providers and register directly with the Department of Education and Training (DET).
+No. All pre-service teachers must liaise with their initial teacher providers and register directly with the Department of Education through Recruitment Online (ROL).

 What type of registration will I be eligible for?

-If you previously held full registration or provisional registration and you meet the all current requirements, you can apply for the same registration type that you previously held.
+If you previously held full registration or provisional registration and you meet the all current requirements, you can apply for teacher registration.

-If you previously held teacher registration and you are unable to meet all the current requirements, you can apply for permission to teach (PTT) (Teacher Tutor) which will enable you to use your registration for the purposes of the Victorian Government’s Tutor Learning initiative only and for the duration of the initiative only (i.e. until 31 December 2021).
+If you previously held teacher registration but are unable to meet all the current requirements, e.g. you are thee-year trained, you can apply for permission to teach (PTT) (Teacher Tutor).

 The employing school will initiate the process with VIT.
 Once we receive confirmation that you have been offered a position, you will be able to apply for PTT (Teacher Tutor) through your MyVIT account